 Are There Risks from ALA?

 All of the research that I have read does point to one risk, which people should know about.
-If you are someone who takes a medicine to help thin the blood, then you should not take flaxseed oil, rapeseed oil or any form of ALA.
-The reason is that an ALA would most likely increase the thinning of your blood and could therefore lead to bleeding.
+If you are someone who takes medicine to help thin the blood, then you should not take flaxseed oil, rapeseed oil or any form of ALA.
+The reason is that an ALA would most likely increase the thinning of your blood and could, therefore, lead to bleeding.